piqnt/svgexport/README.md

 ```
 `datafile` can be an object, an array of objects or a JSON file path, see command line usage for its format.

+### Contributor

+svgexport was update from PhantomJS to Puppeteer by [Michael Heerklotz](https://github.com/MichaelHeerklotz).

 ### License

 Copyright (c) 2016 Ali Shakiba